benshimonz/V1/README.md

 A single property may contain multiple values of the same type.

 For example, a dragon may have multiple nicknames, each is a string.
-'Nicknames' property would be of property type 'set of strings', denoted as '{string}'.
+'Nicknames' property would be of property type '**set of** strings', denoted as '{string}'.
 In general, the type {_t_} denotes a set of values - each of type _t_. the values in a set are unordered, and duplicate values are not allowed.

 As another example, a polygon is composed of multiple geopoint, each has latitude and longitude sub-properties.
-'Polygon' property would be of a propert type 'array of geopoints', denoted as '[geopoint]'.
+'Polygon' property would be of a propert type '**array of** geopoints', denoted as '[geopoint]'.
 In general, the type [_t_] denotes an array of values - each of type _t_.
 The values in an array are ordered, and duplicate values are allowed.

 Both {_t_} and [_t_] are called multivalued property types.